braze-inc/braze-docs/_docs/_developer_guide/customization_guides/content_cards/customizing_feed.md

 ## Multiple feeds

 Content Cards can be filtered on your app so that only specific cards are displayed, enabling you to have multiple Content Card feeds for different use cases.
 For example, you can maintain both a transactional feed and a marketing feed.
+To accomplish this, create different categories of Content Cards by setting key-value pairs in the Braze dashboard.
+Then, create feeds in your app or site that treat these types of Content Cards differently, filtering out some types and displaying others.

 ### Step 1: Set key-value pairs on cards

 When creating a Content Card campaign, set [key-value pair data]({{site.baseurl}}/developer_guide/customization_guides/content_cards/customizing_behavior/) on each card.
-Our filtering logic will use this key-value pair to categorize cards.
+You will use this key-value pair to categorize cards.
+Key-value pairs are stored in the `extras` property in the card's data model.

 For this example, we'll set a key-value pair with the key `feed_type` that will designate which Content Card feed the card should be displayed in.
 The value will be whatever your custom feeds will be, such as `home_screen` or `marketing`.

 ### Step 2: Filter Content Cards

 Once key-value pairs have been assigned, create a feed with logic that will display the cards you wish to display and filter cards of other types.
-In this example, we will only display cards with a matching key-value pair of `feed_type: "Transactional"` in the `extras` dictionary.
+In this example, we will only display cards with a matching key-value pair of `feed_type: "Transactional"`.

 {% tabs %}
 {% tab Android %}

-Your Content Card feed is displayed in a [`ContentCardsFragment`](https://braze-inc.github.io/braze-android-sdk/kdoc/braze-android-sdk/com.braze.ui.contentcards/-content-cards-fragment/index.html).
+Filtering out Content Cards can be achieved by reading the key-value pairs set on the dashboard via [`Card.getExtras()`](https://braze-inc.github.io/braze-android-sdk/kdoc/braze-android-sdk/com.braze.models.cards/-card/extras.html) and filtering (or performing any other logic you'd like) using a custom update handler.

+To elaborate, your Content Card feed is displayed in a [`ContentCardsFragment`](https://braze-inc.github.io/braze-android-sdk/kdoc/braze-android-sdk/com.braze.ui.contentcards/-content-cards-fragment/index.html).
 The default `IContentCardsUpdateHandler` takes a [`ContentCardsUpdatedEvent`](https://braze-inc.github.io/braze-android-sdk/kdoc/braze-android-sdk/com.braze.events/-content-cards-updated-event/index.html) from the Braze SDK and returns a list of cards to display, but only sorts cards and doesn't perform any removals or filtering on its own.

-To perform filtering on a `ContentCardsFragment`, create a custom [`IContentCardsUpdateHandler`](https://braze-inc.github.io/braze-android-sdk/kdoc/braze-android-sdk/com.braze.ui.contentcards.handlers/-i-content-cards-update-handler/index.html).
+To allow a `ContentCardsFragment` to filter, create a custom [`IContentCardsUpdateHandler`](https://braze-inc.github.io/braze-android-sdk/kdoc/braze-android-sdk/com.braze.ui.contentcards.handlers/-i-content-cards-update-handler/index.html).
 Modify this `IContentCardsUpdateHandler` to remove any cards from the list that don't match our desired value for the `feed_type` that we set earlier.
 For example:

 {% subtabs local %}
 {% subtab Java %}